Welcome to the Dino Trail!

 Local Arts, Local History, Local Lizards (er . . . actually dinos are ancestors of birds!)

-Thank you Audiences and Partners for a Great First Dino Trail Week in July, 2025!
+Thank you Audiences and Partners for a Great First Dino Trail Week in July, 2025 and Save the Date!
+Dino Trail Week 2 is coming up July 11 - July 19, 2026.
 See below for an idea of what to expect next summer and for any important Dino Events coming up in the Connecticut River Valley . . .

 Dino Trail Week, co-presented by Piti Theatre with Dino Trail partners up and down the Valley, is a celebratory week of performances, films, talks, interactive exhibits and all ages activities inspired by dinosaur footprints in the Connecticut River Valley of western Massachusetts and related history.
 Why?
 Because this is where the first scientific study in the world of dinosaur footprints took place!
 You can learn more on Pocumtuck Valley Memorial Association's award winning website "Impressions from a Lost World."